Distributions

 In the three-point menu you can choose edit to describe the distribution better to easier distinguish it from other distributions.
 Enter a title, description and preferably also the file format, accessibility and license.

-You can create visualizations of your data in EntryScape in the form or bar charts, line charts, maps and tables.
+You can create visualizations of your data in EntryScape in the form or bar charts, pie charts, line charts, maps and tables.
 If you also use EntryScape Blocks to show the visualizations externally, your visualizations will automatically become added or adjusted in Blocks after your changes.

 Map example: Old Town in Stockholm.
 Roofs with suitable solar input for installing solar cells.